nldlabs/fastdocs/docs/Guide/configuration.md

 # Customizing Your Site

-FastDocs works great without any setup.
+Fast Docs works great without any setup.
 But if you want to customize things like the title or logo, here's how.

 ## Creating a Settings File